Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Data Leakage

-Hendriks et al. \cite{hendriks2022towards} proposed a bearing-wise splitting strategy on the CWRU dataset.
-Their methodology closely resembles ours, with one critical difference: healthy signals were included in both training and testing sets without applying consistent separation criteria, resulting in data leakage from the healthy bearings.
+Hendriks et al. \cite{hendriks2022towards} proposed a fault-size splitting strategy for the CWRU dataset, considering it a better approach to obtain domain shift in bearing fault diagnosis.
+Since in the CWRU dataset each combination of fault size and type (i.e. inner, outer, ball) corresponds to a different bearing, splitting by fault size indirectly produces as a bearing-wise partition.
+However, signals from the single healthy configuration (consisting of a healthy bearing in the fan end and another healthy bearing in the drive end) were included in both training and test sets, as their separation was based on load conditions.
+For example, healthy signals acquired under 1 HP were assigned to the training set, while the remaining load conditions (2 HP and 3 HP) were reserved for testing.
+This amounts to a condition-wise split of the healthy signals, resulting in data leakage.

-Abburi et al. \cite{abburi2023closer} also proposed an alternative split strategy aimed at reducing bearing-level information leakage on the CWRU dataset.
+Abburi et al. \cite{abburi2023closer} also proposed an alternative split strategy, now directly aimed at reducing bearing-level information leakage on the CWRU dataset.
 The authors employed traditional machine learning models in a multiclass classification setting with three fault types (inner race, outer race, ball) and the healthy condition.
 Their results showed that the bearing-wise split consistently led to worse performance across all metrics (accuracy, precision, recall, and macro F1-score) when compared to a random split that included bearing information leakage.
-However, multiclass formulations such as this are unable to fully prevent leakage from the healthy class in the CWRU---a limitation we address through our proposed multi-label framework.
-To address the issues on \cite{hendriks2022towards, abburi2023closer}, we introduce a revised split strategy for CWRU, detailed in Section \ref{sec:cwru-dataset}.
+However, they have also split the signals from the healthy configuration similarly to \cite{hendriks2022towards}, leading to inflated model performance, notably on the binary fault detection (fault versus no fault) problem.

-Another notable contribution is the study by \cite{wheat_impact_2024}, which proposed a bearing-wise split under a multiclass classification setting, referred to as a “part-to-part” approach.
-Using the KAt and CMTH datasets, the authors demonstrated a high correlation between signals originating from the same bearing---violating the i.i.d. assumption---and showed the substantial drop in accuracy when shifting from a condition-wise to a bearing-wise split, revealing the effects of a bearing-level leakage.
+Matania et al. \cite{matania-leakage} highlighted common types of data leakage that can occur when using bearing fault diagnosis datasets, proposing a fault-size guided splitting strategy similar to \cite{hendriks2022towards}, which they applied to the CWRU and PU datasets.
+Since this work primarily focused on diagnosis after a fault had been detected, it excluded healthy samples, thereby eliminating data leakage when utilizing CWRU.
+The paper claims that the correct way to avoid data leakage is to separate the data based on fault sizes.
+While this approach is suitable for CWRU and PU, where each bearing has a single fault size, it would not be applicable to datasets where each bearing is considered under multiple fault sizes (corresponding to the evolution of a fault over time), such as the UORED-VAFCLS.
+This limitation is clearly demonstrated in Section \ref{sec:ott-leakage}, where performance gains were observed in the bearing-level leakage experiment.